AdSegura/node-laravel-encryptor/README.md

 and be read by Laravel.

 You can use it too as standalone module to encrypt and decrypt data with verified signature.

+If you use this module as standalone, AKA without Laravel backend involve in your scenarios you can use native `node JSON lib` to serialize the data before ciphering it.

 # Install
 ```sh